kleopatra999/jquery.somedata/README.md

 jQuery.someData
 ===============

-[jQuery.someData][jquery.somedata] is a [jQuery][jquery] that allows you to get a variable number data attributes from an element as an object.
+[jQuery.someData][jquery.somedata] is a [jQuery][jquery] plugin that allows you to get a variable number data attributes from an element.

 **Only defined, non-null values are returned.**